Floor Preparation for Concrete: Where Every Good Floor Begins

 - Jan 8

-- 3 min read
+- 4 min read

-Getting a concrete floor ready for a coating, polish, or overlay isn’t optional work - it’s the work that determines whether the floor lasts or fails.
+Getting a concrete floor ready for a coating, polish, or overlay isn’t optional work.
+It’s the work that determines whether the floor lasts or fails.

 At Bungay Flooring Systems, we don’t rush preparation.
 We treat it as the foundation of every successful project because that’s exactly what it is.